 The debate about PCD is mainly focused upon the degree of coherence in the EU's own policies.
 More recently the EU Council has identified five broad policy areas for priority in achieving PCD - trade and finance, climate change, global food security, migration and security and development.
 Of these the relationship between development and EU security objectives has received particular attention in the Community, and this relationship will be enhanced under the Lisbon Treaty.
 The linkage between development policy and security is 'context dependent' and presents the challenge of ensuring that development policy does not become merely instrumental.
-But the general relationship between development policy and foreign policy is no longer regarded as an issue for debate, the focus now is upon the reality of the interaction of these two objectives.
+But the general relationship between development policy and foreign policy is no longer regarded as an issue for debate; the focus now is upon the reality of the interaction of these two objectives.

 But while there has been considerable discussion about the relationship between development policy and areas such as trade, migration and security, little attention has been paid to the issue of coherence from the perspective of the recipient countries.
 The structures and institutions addressing PCD rarely offer an opportunity for the 'Southern voice' to be heard, and even where such accountability mechanisms exist, such as under Article 12 of the Cotonou Partnership Agreement, it has rarely been employed.
 Complementing this is the need for more extensive research on the impact on recipient countries and the EU policy coherence.
 Where such studies have been undertaken the complexities of evaluating the impact of a lack of 'coherence' readily became apparent.
 Again a crucial opportunity exists for the EC to champion joint evaluation and research in this area across the EU and in particular to address the need for a new methodology for policy coherence evaluation and to determine the tools needed to put it in practice.
-The more effective implementation PCD also requires a stronger results orientation in all EU donor agencies.
+The more effective implementation of PCD also requires a stronger results orientation in all EU donor agencies.
 Results orientation requires the identification of specific goals, which in turn renders institutional coordination and joint action on PCD more effective.
 The ratification of the Lisbon Treaty, with its stronger overall commitment to poverty reduction and more explicit understanding of 'consistency' offers an opportunity to strengthen PCD.
-In particular it will depend upon the ability of the new European External Action Service (EEAS) to integrate development objectives into its activities and the priority assigned to achieving PCB by the new High Representative for Foreign Affairs and Security Policy.
+In particular it will depend upon the ability of the new European External Action Service (EEAS) to integrate development objectives into the Common Foreign and Security Policy and the priority assigned to promoting PCD by the new High Representative for Foreign Affairs and Security Policy in the College of Commissioners.
+At the Delegation level much will depend upon the degree to which their role in PCD is enhanced beyond their current ineffective role in 'monitoring'.